haruishi43/equilib/README.md

 ## Grid Sampling

 In order to process equirectangular images fast, whether to crop perspective images from the equirectangular image, the library takes advantage from grid sampling techniques.
+There are some sampling techniques already implemented such as `scipy.ndimage.map_coordiantes` and `cv2.remap`.
+The goal of this project was reduce these dependencies.
 In this library we implement varieties of methods using `c++`, `numpy`, and `pytorch`.
 This part of the code needs `cuda` acceleration because grid sampling is parallizable.
 For `c++` and `pytorch`, I tried to take advantage of `cuda`.